×

 So here’s how to choose the right chlorine tablets based on your pool size and how to add them safely.

-What’s the Difference Between Chlorine Tablets and Other Types of Chlorine?
+What’s the Difference Between Pool Chlorine Tablets and Other Types of Chlorine?

 Pool chlorine comes in three common forms: tablets, granules, and liquid.

-If you’re still feeling confused about water chemistry and how to add chemicals to your pool, check out our Pool Care Video Course.
+If you’re still feeling confused about water chemistry and how to add pool chemicals, check out our Pool Care Video Course.
 It’s a step-by-step guide to help you keep your water balanced and sanitized (without overcomplicating things).

 Tablets typically come in two sizes: 3-inch or 1-inch chlorine tablets.
 As a general rule, one 3-inch tablet will sanitize 5,000 gallons of pool water.